Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Introduction

 \section{Introduction}

-The problem of deciding whether a given graph $G=(V,E)$ contains a complete subgraph on $k$ vertices is among the most natural and easily stated algorithmic graph problems.
-If the subgraph size $k$ is part of the input, then the problem is clearly NP-complete as it includes in particular the \textsc{Clique} problem.
-Similarly, the problem of deciding whether a given graph $G=(V,E)$ contains a simple cycle of length $k$ belongs to the same class of easily stated algorithmic graph problems.
-The similarity continues for if the cycle length $k$ is part of the input to the latter problem, then this problem also becomes NP-complete as it includes in particular the \textsc{Hamiltonian Cycle} problem.
+Consider the problem of deciding whether a given graph $G=(V,E)$ contains a complete subgraph on $k$ vertices.
+If the subgraph size $k$ is part of the input, then the problem is $\NP$-complete (the well-known \textsc{Clique} problem).
 Let $|V|=n, |E|=m$.
-For every fixed $k$, determining whether a given graph $G=(V,E)$ contains a simple cycle of length $k$ can be done in either $O(mn)$ expected time~\cite{Mo85} or $O(n^\omega \log{n})$~\cite{AYZ95}, where $\omega < 2.376$ is the exponent of matrix multiplication~\cite{CW90}.
-On the other hand, for every fixed $k$, determining whether a given graph $G=(V,E)$ contains a complete subgraph on $k$ vertices can be accomplished by a brute-force algorithm running in $O(n^k)$ time.
-For $k=3$, deciding whether a graph contains a triangle and finding one if it does (or counting all triangles in a graph) can be done in $O(n^\omega)$ time by the algorithm of Itai and Rodeh~\cite{IR78}: the algorithm compares $M$ and $M^2$, where $M$ is the graph adjacency matrix.
+For every fixed $k$, determining whether a given graph $G=(V,E)$ contains a complete subgraph on $k$ vertices can be accomplished by a brute-force algorithm running in $O(n^k)$ time.

+For $k=3$, deciding whether a graph contains a triangle and finding one if it does (or counting all triangles in a graph) can be done in $O(n^\omega)$ time by the algorithm of Itai and Rodeh~\cite{IR78}: the algorithm computes $M^2$, where $M$ is the graph adjacency matrix.
+The existence of entries $ij$ where $M_{ij}=1$ and $M^2_{ij} \geq 1$ indicates the presence of triangles(s) with edge $ij$.
+If at least one pair $i,j$ satisfies this condition, then $G$ contains a triangle.
+See~\cite[Ch.~10]{Mat10} for a short exposition of this elegant method.
 Alternatively, this task can be done in $O(m^{2\omega/(\omega+1)}) =O(m^{1.41})$ time by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}.
-Itai and Rodeh~\cite{IR78} and also Papadimitriou and Yannakakis~\cite{PY81} as well as Chiba and Nishizeki~\cite{CN85} showed that triangles in planar graphs can be found in $O(n)$ time.
 For $k=4$, deciding whether a graph contains a $K_4$ and finding one if it does (or counting all $K_4$'s in a graph) can be done in $O(n^{\omega+1})$ time by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}, and in $O(m^{(\omega+1)/2})=O(m^{1.69})$ time by the algorithm of Kloks, Kratsch, and M{\"{u}}ller~\cite{KKM00}.